GoInterject/GoInterject.github.io/Contributing.md

 Headings should be Title Case (following APA standards).

 ### Table of Contents

-When adding a new file to the navigation of the website, edit the TOC.yaml file, unless it is for an app branch of the website.
-When editing the TOC.yaml file, follow the current convention for all the other navigation links.
-ALL yaml files are located inside the _data folder of the website.

 TOC entries should always have a default link.
 For example, if the parent category group does not have a landing page, it should link to the first sub catagory page.